 In addition to individual studios, artists have 24 hours access to communal kitchens and main spaces.
 A high degree of personal responsibility is required of residents to maintain clean spaces.
 Artists are required to participate in basic communal chores throughout their stay, and to leave their spaces better than they found them.

 Cell service is restricted on the mountain.
-Verizon is the most reliable, followed by moderate coverage with AT&T and Sprint.
+Verizon is the most reliable, but is still inconsistent, followed by moderate coverage with AT&T and Sprint.
 Landlines are provided in main spaces for calls within the U.S. or with an international calling card.

 Equipment available for communal artist use includes: digital projectors, flat screen monitors, DVD player, speakers, small and medium format printers, single bed scanner, an IMac desktop with Adobe Creative Suite 5 and Microsoft Office Suite.
 Contact us to learn more about equipment availability.

 We work towards being an accessible residency experience.
-If you have any mobility, health, or other need for accommodations, please contact us directly so we can better support you during your time here.
+If you have any mobility, physical health, mental health, or other need for accommodations, please contact us directly so we can better support you during your time here.
 Below are a few things we like to make people aware of before their arrival.

 Select building entrances, restrooms and communal spaces in the Artists’ Barn, Artists’ House, and Middlebrook Studios are accessible for most mobility devices.
 We offer a variety of unique live/work spaces, many but not all of which are reached via stairs.
 The property is nestled in the hills, with little flat ground between buildings.
 There is a gravel footpath between the Artists’ House and Artists’ Barn that is about 300 steps (an artist counted it for us!) and slightly inclined.
 There is also a small, steep hill between the Artists’ Barn and Middlebrook Studios.